 Using the strategies in this article can be very beneficial to a successful reverse diet, but equally, as beneficial is remembering why exactly a reverse diet is so important for anyone coming off a dieting phase.

-When dieting, the long-term restriction of calories and increase in aerobic activity, which creates the caloric deficit that prompts fat loss, also creates an adaption to the metabolic rate.
+When dieting, the long-term restriction of calories and an increase in aerobic activity, which creates the caloric deficit that prompts fat loss, also creates an adaption to the metabolic rate.
 1

 That metabolic adaption essentially means the body will expend less daily calories to serve as sort of a “starvation prevention” mechanism.
 This fact is the reason we need to periodically remove more food from a diet, or increase cardio to continue weight loss.